needle-mirror/com.unity.netcode/Documentation~/physics.md

 As part of the entity baking process, a _PhysicsWorldIndex_ shared component is added to all the physics entities, indicating in which world the entity should be part of.
 > [!NOTE]
-> It is responsibility of the user to setup properly their prefab using the `PhysicBody` inspector, to make them run in the correct physics world.
+> It is the responsibility of the user to setup their prefab properly to make them run in the correct physics world.
+This can be achieved with the `PhysicsWorldIndexAuthoring` component, provided with the Unity Physics package, which allows setting the physics world index for rigid bodies.
+For more information, please refer to the [Unity Physics documentation](https://docs.unity3d.com/Packages/com.unity.physics@latest/index.html?subfolder=/manual/).

 ### Interaction in between predicted and client-only physics entities